 Produce such as asparagus and berries should be dubbed the independence powerhouse: You plant them once, and they keep growing and giving every year.
 Our fellow Wisconsin farmer friend and devout currant grower Erin Schneider of Hilltop Community Farm calls perennial fruits a means to food security.

 “By eating more seasonal and locally grown fruits, such as currants, during the summer, we’re reducing fossil-fuel consumption while increasing our ability to feed ourselves within our community, which all add up to increased food security,” Schneider says.

 5. Make Ice Cream

-None of these ideas are that hard, but the concept of ice cream adds a fun flavor twist to our journey of food independence.
-As with basil, ice cream comes with its own fossil-fuel-based baggage, as its a transported frozen item.
-That said, we love and eat our fair share of summertime ice cream and a couple of years ago found a small electric ice cream maker and aim to use that exclusively in the summer.
+None of these ideas are that difficult, but the concept of ice cream adds a fun flavor twist to our journey of food independence.
+As with basil, ice cream comes with its own fossil-fuel-based baggage—it’s a transported frozen item.
+That said, we love and eat our fair share of summertime ice cream, and a couple of years ago found a small electric ice cream maker and aim to use that exclusively in the summer.
 We can control our ingredients, using organic milk and heavy cream from Wisconsin-based Organic Valley Family of Farms along with Fair Trade Certified sugar and bountiful garden fruit, such as strawberries.
-We’ve also done the hand-cranked, old-fashioned version and quickly came to the conclusion that this works well if we have at least a dozen kids on hand eager to crank.
+We’ve also done the hand-cranked, old-fashioned version and quickly concluded that this works well if we have at least a dozen kids on hand eager to crank.
 The small and electric version is much more accessible and motivating for us to use more often.

-Have a great Fourth of July holiday and here’s to continuing to explore this journey toward food independence together!
+Have a great Fourth of July holiday.
+Here’s to continuing to explore this journey toward food independence together.